Marketing Intermediate Updated 2026-03-22

 Defining the Zone

-You draw a virtual boundary on a map — a circle, polygon, or custom shape around a specific address.
+You draw a virtual boundary on a map.
+A circle, polygon, or custom shape around a specific address.
 Size matters.
 Too small (under 100 feet) and GPS accuracy issues cause missed triggers.
 Too large (over 5 miles) and the proximity advantage disappears.
 Most retail geofences work best at 1,000-5,000 feet.

 The Trigger